yusuf2286/pojavlauncherteam.github.io/updates/local.md

 We will not provide support for finding workarounds or acquiring Minecraft through other means if you do not own the game.

-A couple months after we make this change and add demo mode to the launcher, we plan on removing local mode altogether.
+A couple months after we make this change and add demo mo